authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 2. If the TLS server identity certificate presented during the TLS session setup does not chain-up to a root certificate the Client trusts then logo validation has failed and the indicator MUST NOT be displayed.

-3. If the evidence document does not contain a single valid VMC certificate chain then logo validation has failed, and the indicatore MUST NOT be displayed.
+3. If the evidence document does not contain a single valid VMC certificate chain then logo validation has failed, and the indicator MUST NOT be displayed.

 4. Retrieve the logo from the URI specified in the l= tag and compute its hash.
 If the logo is supplied in compressed SVGZ format then the hash of the compressed version MUST be used.